timyers/r-learning-resources-for-genomics/README.md

 - [modelsummary](https://github.com/vincentarelbundock/modelsummary) - `modelsummary is an `R` package that creates tables and plots to summarize statistical models and data.
 - [gtsummary](https://github.com/ddsjoberg/gtsummary) - The `gtsummary` package creates publication-ready analytical and summary tables in `R`.
 - [factoextra : Extract and Visualize the Results of Multivariate Data Analyses](https://rpkgs.datanovia.com/factoextra/index.html) - `factoextra` is an R package that makes it easy to extract and visualize the output of exploratory multivariate data analyses, including: PCA, CA, MCA, MFA, HMFA and FAMD.
+- [Modern Statistics for Modern Biology](https://www.huber.embl.de/msmb/) - "The aim of this book is to enable scientists working in biological research to quickly learn many of the important ideas and methods that they need to make the best of their experiments and of other available data."

 ***